smart-edge-open/specs/doc/architecture.md

 OpenNESS Edge Node hosts a set of microservices to enable Edge compute deployment.
 The type of OpenNESS microservices deployed on the Edge Node depends on the type of deployment - OpenNESS Infrastructure deployment or OpenNESS Native deployment.
 This is similar to OpenNESS controller deployment types described above.

 ##### Edge Node Microservices OpenNESS Native deployment mode
-Microservices deployed on the Edge Node in this mode include ELA, EVA, EAA, Syslog, DNS Server and NTS Dataplane.
-Although ELA, EVA and EAA can be deployed in separate containers.
+Microservices deployed on the Edge Node in this mode include ELA, EVA, EAA, Syslog, DNS Server and OVN/OVS-DPDK dataplane or optionally NTS Dataplane.

  ![Edge Node Microservices](arch-images/openness_nodemicro.png)